Market access for SMEs: from knowledge to action

 This is precisely where the seminar concept titled “Export Quality Management” (EQM) comes in.
 The basis for this concept that was jointly developed by ITC and PTB is the “Guide for Small and Medium-Sized Exporters”.
 This manual provides all the answers to questions that managers of SMEs may have on export quality management and market access opportunities.
 It covers technical requirements, product quality, management systems, conformity assessment, metrology, accreditation, and the WTO Agreements on Technical Barriers to Trade, as well as the application of sanitary and phytosanitary measures in detail.

-The concept for the seminar itself includes a two-day programme carried out in close cooperation with a local partner.
+The concept for the seminar itself was developed in cooperation with the consulting company Globally Cool and includes a two-day programme carried out in close cooperation with a local partner.
 The major target groups are business support organizations that then learn about key market requirement issues.
 There is also a focus on how to train SMEs about finding the relevant information on technical requirements and using the necessary conformity assessment services.
 The majority of PTB’s technical cooperation projects operate in the field of sustainable economic development and are aimed at raising awareness of the importance of Quality Infrastructure amongst SMEs.

 A range of PTB staff members who coordinate such projects participated in the EQM in-house workshop that was held in Braunschweig from 29-30 August 2022.
 The programme aimed at generating an awareness and understanding of the EQM concept.
 A further goal was creating the know-how to conduct effective implementation and to generate sustainable impact amongst business support organizations (BSOs) and SMEs.
 Instructed by two trainers, the participating project coordinators drafted plans about how to better embed EQM seminars into project activities and how to avoid stand-alone activities.
 Safeguarding an effective and efficient follow-up with international partners was also discussed along with how EQM is also a tool for BSOs – such as local chambers of commerce – to develop and enhance their services to companies.